blitzingminty/clinerules/README.md

 ## Overview

 ClineRules is a standardized format for instructing Claude on various aspects of software development workflows.
 These rules empower users to clearly define expectations for documentation, Git practices, and coding standards, ensuring consistency, quality, and productivity across projects.
+ClineRules is designed to work alongside the [CLINE project](https://github.com/cline/cline) to enhance AI-assisted development workflows.

 ## Purpose and Benefits